-The most important are trust, social proof and scarcity.
-Let me explain you with the help of example.
+The most important are trust, social proof, and scarcity.
+Let me explain to you with the help of an example.

-In content marketing, this is done through persuasive copy writing or videos, luring in prospects and give values (free stuffs), then the seller build trust through sequence of follow up emails.
+In content marketing, this is done through persuasive copywriting or videos, luring in prospects and give values (free stuff), then the seller build trust through the sequence of follow up emails.

 The strategy used is simple but very effective.
 Social proof is also another form of trust, called social trust.
 It is also known as mass following.
 This is because we know that if it works well for other people, it could and has a chance to work with us as well.

-Have you ever found yourself in the situation where you quickly book a hotel when you see that “1 room left” situation?
-That is scarcity effect in action.
+Have you ever found yourself in a situation where you quickly book a hotel when you see that “1 room left” situation?
+That is the scarcity effect in action.

 This psychology is effective when we already have pre-desire or mindset that we want something and that we come across it that it is going to finish or run out soon.

-This psychology is deeply rooted in our brain as it can be dated back to ancient time, when there exist a scarcity of food, and we had to acted out quickly in order to seize the opportunity.
+This psychology is deeply rooted in our brain as it can be dated back to the ancient times when there exists a scarcity of food, and we had to act out quickly in order to seize the opportunity.